|

 #1959.09.03

-Ruth Bascom traveled through New England creating profile portraits with scissors, pastels, and watercolors in the early 19th century.
+Between 1819 and 1848, Ruth Bascom traveled through New England creating over one thousand life-size profile portraits using scissors, pastels, and watercolors.

 |